“It’s rude not to respond to writers.”

 This “publishers owe a response to writers” attitude comes from a sense of entitlement that you’re owed something.
 Even if your writing is absolutely amazing, publishers owe you nothing.
 Unless they’re a traditional publisher that signs a contract with you, of course, in which case they better owe you money.

 My point is this: publishers are running a for-profit business, just like professional writers.
 They do what is best for their company, which includes not answering 500+ emails daily to the detriment of running a profitable business.

-Sure, some larger publishers can afford to hire a reader who then responds to writers, but today, companies that are willing to do this (or can afford to do it) are few and far between.
+Sure, some larger publishers can afford to hire a reader who *might* respond to writers, but today, companies that are willing to do this (or can afford to do it) are few and far between.
 If you’re pitching a small publisher, you can bet the editor is doing a lot more than editing, and they simply don’t have time to respond to every single query.
 My advice?
 Get over it and move on.
 Don’t let it bother you.
 Because, after mastering research and voice, the most important thing a writer can develop to have a successful career is a thick hide.

 4. Grow some thick skin and learn the meaning of perseverance.

 Writing is a tough gig, especially if you’re trying to publish traditionally or if you’re a new writer trying to break into the freelance market.
 If you’re a writer trying to sell your words, you’re an entrepreneur, and running your business requires perseverance and consistency in sending out queries and pitches.